voice for boys

 Broken voices or a broken curriculum? the impact of research on UK school choral practice with boys.
 British Journal of Music Education, 30 (3), 311 – 327.

 With Mecke A-C “Boyes are apt to change their voice at about fourteene yeeres of age”: an historical background to the debate about longevity in boy treble singers.
-Reviews of Research in Human Learning and Music, 1, 1 – 19.
+Research Reviews in Human Learning and Music, 1, 1 – 19.

 The Angel Enigma: experienced boy singers’ perceptual judgements of changing voices.
 Music Education Research 13 (3), 343 -354.